awslinuxdevops/aws-devops-notes-and-scripts/DevOps/CI_CD/Jenkins/jenkins_Q&A.md

 ### Continuous Integration (CI):

 1. **What is Continuous Integration, and why is it essential in software development?**

-A: Continuous Integration is the practice of regularly integrating code changes into a shared repository, followed by automated builds and tests.
+Continuous Integration is the practice of regularly integrating code changes into a shared repository, followed by automated builds and tests.
 It ensures that changes do not break existing functionality and helps identify and fix issues early in the development process.

 2. **Explain the concept of a CI/CD pipeline.**
 A: A CI/CD pipeline is a set of automated processes that facilitate the continuous integration and delivery of software.
 It typically includes stages like code compilation, testing, artifact generation, and deployment.